Travelling to Europe in 2021: what you need to know

 And over half (57%) said they worried about catching Covid-19 on the flight if they travelled abroad.

-With these concerns, it's understandable if you want to delay your travel plans.
+With these concerns, it's understandable that you’d want to delay your travel plans.

 Compare travel insurance